videojs/http-streaming/docs/troubleshooting.md

 Some browsers support native playback of certain streaming formats.
 By default, we defer to the native players.
 However, this means that features specific to videojs-http-streaming will not be available.

 Solution: use videojs-http-streaming based playback on those devices: https://github.com/videojs/http-streaming#overridenative

+## MEDIA_ERR_DECODE error on Desktop Safari

+This error may occur for a number of reasons, as it is particularly common for misconfigured content.
+One instance of misconfiguration is if the source manifest has `CLOSED-CAPTIONS=NONE` and an external text track is loaded into the player.
+Safari does not allow the inclusion any captions if the manifest indicates that captions will not be provided.

+Solution: remove `CLOSED-CAPTIONS=NONE` from the manifest